dpa99c/phonegap-launch-navigator-example/README.md

 ## Ionic

 The `IonicExample` folder contains an Ionic example project which illustrates how to wrap the plugin API as an AngularJS service.
+To run it, first install the plugin dependencies:

+    $ ionic state restore --plugins

-To run it, simply invoke with ionic, for example:
+Then invoke a specified platform with ionic; for example:

     $ ionic run android